wkorando/go-serverless-with-java/STEP10.md

 	This will create a Cloudant instance with the name `cloudant-serverless`.

 1. Next, we need to create service credentials so we can connect to this datastore.
-To do that, run the following:
+To do that, run the following command:

 	```
 	ibmcloud resource service-key-create creds_cloudantserverless Manager --instance-name cloudant-serverless